LOG-Nav: Efficient Layout-Aware Object-Goal Navigation with Hierarchical Planning: Method

 \subsection{LLM-powered Navigation Agent}

-Intuitively, a household robotic equipped with intelligent algorithms and LLMs-powered knowledge should automatically conduct the necessary process to get into work in a new environment.
+Intuitively, a household robot equipped with intelligent algorithms and LLMs-powered knowledge should automatically conduct the necessary process to get into work in a new environment.
 To address this, an advanced LLM-powered agent is employed to manage the autonomous operation of a household robot in unexplored environments which oversees both exploration and exploitation phases.
 The agent's design is guided by two overarching principles: 1) It should integrate user task descriptions, representations of the scene, and the robot's current state to make informed decisions; 2) It employs a comprehensive set of strategies, including mapping, path planning, and locomotion to effectively accomplish tasks while maintaining the ability to self-update.
 At each decision-making step, the agent processes a sequence of contextual tokens, denoted as:

-where $\mathbf{B}$ represents the task background information, structured as ``You are an embodied robotic ...''. $\mathbf{I}$ denotes the user's instruction, which can be text, an image, or a 3D position. $\mathbf{M}$ is the hierarchical map of the environment, comprising a learned implicit function $F$ and a topological graph $G$ in JSON format. $\mathbf{P}$ includes the robot's historical planning data. $\mathbf{T}$ refers to the robotic travel trajectory. $\mathbf{S}$ indicates the robot's current status, such as its location and whether the planned path remains viable. $\mathbf{O}$ represents any optional skills the robot may use. $\mathbf{A}$ is the action decision made by the agent.
+where $\mathbf{B}$ represents the task background information, structured as ``You are an embodied robot ...''. $\mathbf{I}$ denotes the user's instruction, which can be text, an image, or a 3D position. $\mathbf{M}$ is the hierarchical map of the environment, comprising a learned implicit function $F$ and a topological graph $G$ in JSON format. $\mathbf{P}$ includes the robot's historical planning data. $\mathbf{T}$ refers to the robot travel trajectory. $\mathbf{S}$ indicates the robot's current status, such as its location and whether the planned path remains viable. $\mathbf{O}$ represents any optional skills the robot may use. $\mathbf{A}$ is the action decision.

 The primary functions of the agent are as follows: \begin{itemize} \item Mapping.
-The robotic captures RGB-D images to construct a comprehensive environmental representation using neural implicit functions and topometric maps. \item Planning.
+The robot captures RGB-D images to construct a comprehensive environmental representation using neural implicit functions and topometric maps. \item Planning.
 Based on the scene representation $(F, G)$ and user instructions, the agent conducts planning described in Section \ref{planning} to fulfill the task. \item Navigation.
-The robotic follows the planned waypoints to execute the designated actions and recognize obstacles or errors to conduct iterative attempts. \end{itemize}
+The robot follows the planned waypoints to execute the designated actions and recognize obstacles or errors to conduct iterative attempts. \end{itemize}